 Every system of $n$ equations over $m+n$ process names in BPA is thus represented by a term $x\c n\ctxc p\c (1+m)+n$ in simple FGCBV.
 Now, an iteration operator~\eqref{eq:iter} applied to the latter term ``solves'' the corresponding system of equations w.r.t.\ to $n$ names, and keeping the remaining $m$ names free, resulting in a term of the form $x\c n\ctxc\ibind{x\gets\ret x}{p}\c 1+m$.
 In our example~\eqref{eq:bpa}, $n=m=7$.

-Guarded systems are those, where recursive calls are preceded by actions, with~\eqref{eq:bpa} being an example.
-Such systems have a unique solution (under bisimilarity).
-The simplest unguarded example $P=P$ has arbitrary solutions, and translates to $x\c 1\ctxc\ibind{x\gets\ret x}{\ret(\rinj x)}\c 0$. \end{example}
+Guarded systems are those in which recursive calls are preceded by actions;~\eqref{eq:bpa} is an example.
+Such systems have a unique solution (under bisimilarity)~\cite{BaetenWeijland91,Fokkink13}.
+The simplest unguarded example $P=P$ has arbitrary solutions and translates to $x\c 1\ctxc\ibind{x\gets\ret x}{\ret(\rinj x)}\c 1$. \end{example}

 \begin{example}[Imperative Traces] We adapt the semantic framework of Nakata and Uustalu~\cite{NakataUustalu15} for imperative coinductive traces to our setting.
-Let us fix a set $P$ of \emph{predicates}, a set $T$ of \emph{state transformers}, and let the corresponding pure and effectful signatures be $\Sigv = \{p\c S\to S + S\mid p\in P\}\cup\{t\c S\to S\mid t\in T\}$ and $\Sigc = \{\oname{put}\c S\to 1,\oname{get}\c 1\to S\}$ over the set of sorts $\{S,1\}$.
+Let us fix a set $P$ of \emph{predicates}, a set $T$ of \emph{state transformers}, and let the corresponding pure and effectful signatures be $\Sigv = \{p\c S\to S + S\mid p\in P\}\cup\{t\c S\to S\mid t\in T\}$ and $\Sigc = \{\oname{put}\c S\to 1\comma\oname{get}\c 1\to S\}$ over the set of sorts $\{S,1\}$.
 The intended interpretation of this data is as follows: \begin{itemize} \item $S$ is a set of memory states, e.g.\ the set of finitely supported partial functions~$\nat\ito 2$; \item $T$ are state transformers, e.g.\ functions, updating precisely one specified memory bit; \item $p\in P$ encode predicates: $p(s) = \inl(s)$ if the predicate is satisfied and $p(s)=\inr(s)$ otherwise, e.g.~$p$ can capture functions that give a Boolean answer to the questions ``is the specified bit~$0$?'' and ``is the specified bit~$1$?''. \end{itemize} For example, the following program negates the $i$-th memory bit (if it is present)